warden18/warden18/README.md

 # 💫 About Me:
-Frontend developer with 10 years of experience. <br>
+Frontend developer with 10 years of experience.
+Mainly working with React, NextJS, Typescript. <br>

 ## 🌐 Socials: